-- 19.1 The driver's DVLA driving licence must cover the categories that allow the towing of trailers, currently 'BE' for cars and 'D1E' for a minibus, as amended by any subsequent legislation. - 19.2 The trailer must at all times comply with all requirements of road traffic legislation, in particular those as laid down in the Road Vehicles (Construction and Use) Regulations 1986. - 19.3 The vehicle insurance must include cover for towing a trailer. - 19.4 Trailers must not be left unattended anywhere on the highway. - 19.5 The speed restrictions applicable to trailers must be observed at all times. - 19.6 A suitable lid or other approved means of enclosure shall be fitted to secure and cover the contents of the trailer whenever in use. - 19.7 Trailers must be approved by the Council's nominated garage. - 19.8 Trailers must undergo any inspection required by the Council and in any case this will be at intervals of every six months. - 19.9 Trailers must display an identical Licence Plate to the licensed vehicle.
-The Council may charge an administrative fee for the duplicate plate. - 19.10 Trailers cannot be used on a hackney carriage rank and should only be used for specific pre-booked journeys, not whilst plying for hire.
+- i.
+The driver's DVLA driving licence must cover the categories that allow the towing of trailers, currently 'BE' for cars and 'D1E' for a minibus, as amended by any subsequent legislation. - ii.
+The trailer must at all times comply with all requirements of road traffic legislation, in particular those as laid down in the Road Vehicles (Construction and Use) Regulations 1986. - iii.
+The vehicle insurance must include cover for towing a trailer. - iv.
+Trailers must not be left unattended anywhere on the highway. - v.
+The speed restrictions applicable to trailers must be observed at all times. - vi.
+A suitable lid or other approved means of enclosure shall be fitted to secure and cover the contents of the trailer whenever in use. - vii.
+Trailers must be approved by the Council's nominated garage. - viii.
+Trailers must undergo any inspection required by the Council and in any case this will be at intervals of every six months. - ix.
+Trailers must display an identical licence plate to the licensed vehicle.
+The Council may charge an administrative fee for the duplicate plate.

+x.
+Trailers cannot be used on a hackney carriage rank and should only be used for specific pre-booked journeys, not whilst plying for hire.